 Different types of rugs each come with their own unique issues and faults as they age.

-Arcadia Rug Spa have all the specialist equipment and knowledge to clean your rug with care.
+Arcadia Rug Spa have all the expert knowledge and equipment to repair your rug with care.

 Common Hand Knotted rug repairs

 The most common repairs we see with hand knotted rugs is the Fringe deteriorating due to wear, everyday foot traffic or the vacuum cleaner sucking them up.

 Fringes are an extension of the warp foundations of the rug so it’s important not to just cut them off when they start to show signs of wear.